Packing for Air Travel: The Complete Guide

 Business travelers can travel light by maximizing the space inside a briefcase instead of carrying another bag as a personal item.
 Here are some tips for the savvy traveler:

 - Assign functions for each pocket (one for pens, one for chargers)

 - Extra clothes and liquids in larger compartment (packing cubes help to lessen wrinkles)

 How to Pack a Diaper Bag for a Personal Item

 If you’re traveling with small children, the odds are good that your personal item is going to be a diaper bag.
 Use packing cubes to keep similar items together for quick and easy access (diapers in one, wipes in another, clothes in a third and another for snacks).
-Don’t bring the only one of baby’s favorite items on the road (buy two or three and leave one at home).
-Throw in a wet/dry bag to contain those inevitable messy kid-mergencies on the road.
+Don’t bring only one of your baby’s favorite items on the road.
+Make sure to give young children some variety

-What should go in a personal item to ensure a smooth flight with baby?
+What should go in a personal item to ensure a smooth flight with a baby?

 - Diapers for 2-3 days: Plan for using more on the flight rather than fewer

 - Snacks (if the baby is old enough)

 - Toys (if the baby is old enough)